-What “games” are Joe South referring to in the opening lyrics to his well-known song?
+What “games” are being referred to in the opening lyrics to the well-known song “Games People Play”?
 (Music and lyrics by Joe South, 1968.)

 Oh the games people play now

 Every night and every day now

 Never meaning what they say now